Careers in Podiatric Medicine

-- Pass the MCAT.
+- Complete the MCAT.
 According to the AACPM, the podiatry school average MCAT score for the last two years is 494.6.

 - Gain exposure to medicine.
 Competitive applicants should have exposure to medicine documented in a letter of recommendation from a podiatrist.
 Exposure is recommended so applicants will have already determined whether the podiatric medical profession is right for them and can meet podiatry school requirements.
 This experience can be paid or volunteer.
 To establish a mentoring or shadowing relationship with a podiatrist, visit the American Podiatric Medical Association.

-How to become a podiatrist starts with gaining admission to one of only nine schools accredited by the American Association of Colleges of Podiatric Medicine (AACPM).
-Once you’re in, your educational journey can take anywhere from six to eight years to complete all the podiatry school requirements to graduate and become a DPM.
+Becoming a podiatrist starts with gaining admission to one of only nine schools accredited by the American Association of Colleges of Podiatric Medicine (AACPM).
+Once you’re in, your educational journey can take anywhere from six to eight years to complete all the podiatry school requirements to graduate and become a D.P.M..
 These include:

 - A Doctor of Podiatric Medicine degree from an accredited professional school